MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 ### Online recovery point creation of a data source might fail with error ID 33505 or 100195

-**Description**: In some scenarios, the online recovery point creation of a data source may fail intermittently with error ID 33505 or 100195.
+**Description**: In some scenarios, the online recovery point creation of a data source might fail intermittently with error ID 33505 or 100195.

 :::image type="error" source="media/release-notes/error.png" alt-text="Screenshot showing error when creating online recovery point.":::